LumGenLab/Ray-Engine/README.md

 ## 🤝 Contributing

 Contributions welcome!
-This project maintains the philosophy of simplicity - keep everything in the single raytracer.cpp file when possible.
+This project maintains the philosophy of simplicity - keep everything in the single rayengine.cpp file when possible.

 ## 📧 Contact